jerhon/honlsoft-v2/blog/2024/2024-01-14-project-graph-traversal.md

 It does this from a local installation on a machine.
 The details of this are documented here.
 [MSBuild Locator Setup](https://learn.microsoft.com/en-us/visualstudio/msbuild/find-and-use-msbuild-versions)

-This must be done before any code is referenced from the MSBuild SDK, and outside of any methods that reference the SDK.
+This must be done before any code is referenced from the MSBuild SDK, and outside any methods that reference the SDK.
 In my program, this ends up being a few extra statements in my Program.cs

 ```csharp